woossi0/suite/docs/usermanual/source/installation/linux/centos/suite.rst

 Restore GeoServer configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: If you are running CentOS/RHEL 6 or above and did not uninstall Suite version 2 you may skip this step.

 #.
 Stop tomcat and restore the GeoServer data directory to its original location.

    .. code-block:: console